lukemassa/clilog/README.md

 - **Log contexts or tracing metadata**
   No `WithField`, no `WithContext`, no span propagation.
 Keep it simple.

 - **Performance**
-  Using go's templates makes it flexible and easy to configure, but not performant.
-It's good enough for a CLI however.
+  Template rendering is flexible but not fast.
+This logger prioritizes readability and configurability over speed — fine for a CLI, but not for high-throughput services.

 - **Framework integration**
   This logger is intentionally agnostic — it doesn’t integrate with Viper, Cobra, or slog adapters.